corbinlazarone/corbinlazarone/README.md

 👾 About Me:
   - I'm an Undergrad Student at LSUA studying Computer Science
-  - My Instrests are in Systems, Architecture and Networking
+  - My Instrests are in Systems Programming and Web Dev

 ⚡️ Work experience:
   - Software Engineer intern at Chevron [Houston TX.
 Summer 24]